Thumbnail screencap via CBS News on Youtube

 Fuck Roger Goodell.

-As a lifelong football fan (for the Green Bay Packers, so double-fuck Goodell for the Fail Mary), I'm finding it increasingly difficult to watch the sport I love.
+As a lifelong football fan, (for the Green Bay Packers, so double fuck Goodell for the Fail Mary) it’s becoming increasingly more difficult to watch the sport I love.
 There’s been plenty of ink spilled on that subject.
 Dozens of stories, in print or onscreen, point out the moral quandaries one confronts when supporting a game that is mired in arch hypocrisy, victim blaming, and stubborn ignorance— all stemming from the commissioner’s office.

-Just how many players who have received these bonuses have also been charged, arrested or cited in violence against women?
-How many Super Bowl winners have struck their wife or girlfriend with the same hand that now bears a Super Bowl ring—the ultimate achievement in America’s most popular sport?
+Just how many players that have received these bonuses have also been arrested or otherwise implicated in violence against women?
+How many Super Bowl winners have struck their wife or girlfriend with the same hand that now bears a Super Bowl Ring—the ultimate achievement in America’s most popular sport?
 And how many did it under the ham-fisted rule of Roger Goodell?

 One of those men still in the league was the first case of domestic violence Goodell had to deal with, less than a week after becoming commissioner.
 That man is Miami Dolphin Randy Starks, whose fiancée actually lost some of her fingernails during the attack (By the way, whoever keeps up the USA Today database is doing a great job, but change your fucking verbiage, dude.
-Calling a fight between a woman and a 6’3'', 305-pound man a “scuffle” is incredibly tone-deaf).
+Calling a fight between a woman and a 6’3 305 lb man a “scuffle” is incredibly tone-deaf).

 The most recent addition to this list is, of course, 49er Ray McDonald.
 Over Labor Day weekend, he was arrested for beating his pregnant fiancée.
 The person most likely to be added to this list?
 Denver Safety TJ Ward, who was accused of throwing a glass at a female bartender.
 Barring another Peyton Manning neck injury, he will soon make his first playoff appearance.

 Despite all this evidence, despite repeated calls for his resignation from Senators to perhaps the only respectable windbag at ESPN, Goodell, somehow, remains commissioner.
-He, a pathetic excuse for a leader, is the steward of a roughly $10-billion-a-year industry.
+He, a pathetic excuse for a leader, is the steward of a roughly 10 billion dollar a year industry.
 His callous demeanor, T-1000 eyes, and backwards approach to anything involving emotion should make him ripe for scapegoating.
 It’s truly a mystery why, after so many fuckups, and now outraged pundits beginning to advocate for a boycott, a group of old white billionaires have yet to turn on him to save themselves and their fortunes.